 Adult, Female

 Moon is an adult female, born into the Riverpark community in 2001.
-She can be seen in the river with her 3 year old calf Nganga.
+She is often seen in the river with her calf Nganga, who is now considered a juvenile.
+Juveniles are no longer dependent on their mother, however, the two still spend a lot of time together, foraging and socialising.
 Moon has also had a sad reproductive history, her calf born in 2019 tragically drowned after becoming entangled in an abandoned crab pot.
 Her only other known surviving calf is female Djinda, who is now 9 years old.

 Claw